tpwres/teczki-polskiego-wrestlingu/content/w/sedzia-seweryn.md

 ### Legacy of Wrestling (2024)

-During the build-up for the [first show](@/e/low/2024-12-01-low-1.md) it was unofficially confirmed that Sewi the Referee will be one of the main referees for the newly-founded [Legacy of Wrestling](@/o/low.md).
-He indeed made apperance there, being the sole referee on said event.
+During the build-up for the [first show](@/e/low/2024-12-01-low-1.md) it was unofficially confirmed that Sewi the Referee would be one of the main referees for the newly-founded [Legacy of Wrestling](@/o/low.md).
+He indeed made an apperance there, being the sole referee at the event.

 ## In wrestling